-L-Carnitine is a compound produced by the body from lysine and methionine.
-It can be acetylated to produce acetyl-L-carnitine (ALCAR), which is similar but crosses the blood-brain barrier more efficiently.
-L-Carnitine is best known for its involvement in the mitochondrial oxidation of long-chain fatty acids.
+L-carnitine is a compound produced in the body from lysine and methionine and is also found in food (primarily in meat products).
+It can be acetylated to produce acetyl-L-carnitine (ALCAR), which is similar to L-carnitine but crosses the blood-brain barrier more efficiently.
+L-carnitine is best known for its involvement in the mitochondrial oxidation of long-chain fatty acids.

-It seems to have high utility in liver diseases where it reduces ammonia levels, the symptoms of hepatic encephalopathy, and various markers of poor liver function.
-An improvement in sperm quality has been found with supplementation of high doses, and improvements in male fertility have been noted in a small number of studies.
-It seems to help women with polycystic ovary syndrome by reducing some of the symptoms, and one study found an increase in fertility, but more research is needed.
+L-carnitine seems to have high utility in liver diseases, where it reduces ammonia levels and improves the symptoms of hepatic encephalopathy and various markers of liver function.
+An improvement in sperm quality has been found with supplementation at high doses, and improvements in male fertility have been noted in a small number of studies.
+L-carnitine seems to help individuals with polycystic ovary syndrome by reducing some of the symptoms, with one study reporting an increase in fertility.

-Acetyl-L-carnitine (and possibly L-carnitine too, but studies only use ALCAR) shows efficacy in depression, though more research is needed to determine how useful it is.
-It seems to reduce fatigue in older adults with low muscular endurance, but its effects on athletes during physical activity aren't particularly consistent, though research supports small improvements.
-L-Carnitine may slightly limit muscle damage during resistance exercise.
+Acetyl-L-carnitine (and possibly L-carnitine too, but studies have only used ALCAR) shows some efficacy in improving the symptoms of depression, though more research is needed to determine how useful it is.
+Although it seems to reduce fatigue in older adults with low muscular endurance, its effects in athletes during physical activity aren't particularly consistent, though research supports small improvements.
+L-carnitine may slightly limit muscle damage during resistance exercise.

-When it comes to fat-burning, studies in isolation do not show very good results.
+When it comes to fat loss, individual studies have not shown very good results.
 Some studies have found minor fat loss, which is typically attributed to increased physical activity due to increased energy levels.